amcaar/try.github.io/_pages/examples.md

 * [Darknet](https://pjreddie.com/darknet) is an open source neural network framework written in C and CUDA.
 For the example we will be using the library 'You only look once' [Yolo](https://pjreddie.com/darknet/yolo/) which is  is a state-of-the-art, real-time object detection system

 Are you using SCAR for another application?
 Let us know by creating an issue.

+Find the code of all this examples in: https://github.com/grycap/scar/tree/master/examples